Publications

 This book was originally published in 1848, was one of the very first books devoted to the bell published in England.

-The 6 Chapters deal with:
+The six chapters deal with:

 The Origins and Antiquity of the Bell